 The loan limit cap was lifted in late June as part of the Blue Water Navy Vietnam Veterans Act.
 The legislation is designed to help Navy veterans from the Vietnam war receive certain benefits long available to other members of the military.

-This was a thoroughly bi-partisan effort.
+This was a thoroughly bipartisan effort.
 The bill passed in the House by a vote of 410 to 0.
 The Senate passed the bill on a voice vote.
-The bill was signed by President Trump on June 25th.
+The bill was signed by President Trump on June 25, 2019.

 The new law repealed loan limits on VA loans.
 That means veterans buying in pricey metros can get a large loan amount with no down payment.

-Before the law went into effect, a loan over the limit required a down payment equal to 25% of the amount over the limit.
+Before 2020, a loan over the limit (which could be considered a VA jumbo loan) required a down payment equal to 25% of the amount over the limit.

-The new bill says the veteran can get that same house with zero down, saving significant out-of-pocket expense.
+The new bill says the veteran can get that same house with zero down, saving significant out-of-pocket expenses.

-Now, veterans can shop for more expensive homes, especially in high-priced cities, without worrying about upfront costs.Check your VA loan eligibility.
-(Jul 15th, 2019)
+Now, veterans can shop for more expensive homes, especially in high-priced cities, without worrying about upfront costs.Verify your VA loan eligibility.
+Start here

 But assuming they qualify, the lender still doesn’t have to issue the loan.